 Explore museums, zoos, and art galleries virtually, including the Guggenheim Museum, the British Museum, and the Louvre.
 San Diego zoo has several live animal cams, so you can watch giraffes, koalas, polar bears, and more.

-There are hundreds of cookie recipes online or, if you have no confidence in your baking skills, you can use a store-bought mix.
+Try one of the hundreds of cookie recipes online.
+Or, if you have no confidence in your baking skills, you can use a store-bought mix.
 Decorate the cookies with frosting, sprinkles, and anything else you like.
 Get creative with your designs.

 Set a timer for 5 minutes and sketch each others’ portraits.
 They don’t have to be realistic drawings.
 Caricatures and cartoons are fun too.